joomla/coding-standards/manual/php.md

 ### Namespaces

 Namespaces are formatted according to this flow.
 First there is the file docblock followed by the namespace the file lives in.
-After that we get the `defined` check and after that the imports using the `use` keyword.
+When requires we get the `defined` check and after that the imports using the `use` keyword.
 All namespace imports must be alphabetically ordered.

 ```php